estech01/estech01.github.io/_pages/about.md

 I am currently a dual-degree student at UCLA pursuing a MA/PhD in Political Science and a MSc in Statistics.
 I hold an MA in International Relations from the University of Chicago (2019) and a BA in International Relations and Arabic from Tufts University (2014).
 I have spent time in Nigeria (2022), Iraq (2014), Jordan (2013, 2012), Nicaragua (2013) and Israel/Palestine (2012).
 I have also researched a varity of additional contexts, including Mexico, Kashmir, and Mali.

+## Affiliations

+Research Fellow at the [UCLA Preventing Violence Lab](https://preventingviolencelab.org/)

+Graduate Student Member of the [Politics of Order and Development Lab](https://pod.polisci.ucla.edu/)

+Student Affiliate at the [California Center for Population Research](https://www.ccpr.ucla.edu/)